vijay-thakur/resizeimages/README.md

 2. Configure CodeStarConnection to integrate your codepipeline with your Github account.

-3. Push your code to your GITHUB repo.
+3. Push this code to your GITHUB repo.

 4. Update Both **parameter.json** and **lambda-apig.json** file with your own values.